Alfresco/tutorials/docs/contract-management/setting-up-rules.md

 Now every time the status of a contract in any of the subfolders gets updated it is automatically moved to the appropriate folder.
 Even newly uploaded contracts get sorted according to their status.

-After the contract has been approved there is no need for it to still be editable, so let’s edit the "Move to Approved" by selcting it and clicking "Edit" on the right.
+After the contract has been approved there is no need for it to still be editable, so let’s edit "Move to Approved" by selcting it and clicking "Edit" on the right.
 Then add an Action just like that:

 <br />